zestydevy/dinosaur-planet/docs/Guide.md

     //                              ; register instead of $v0 like normal.
     //                              ; We can infer that a float is returned
     //                              ; since $f0 is set at the end of the
-    //                              ; function and not used.
+    //                              ; function and not used after. return f0;
-    return f0;
     //  nop
 }
 ```

 > Whew!
 That was a bit of code to go through and annotate.
-It's worth mentioning at this point that auto-decompilers can be used instead of manually translating each instruction, such as [mips2c](https://simonsoftware.se/other/mips_to_c.py) and [Ghidra](https://ghidra-sre.org/).
+It's worth mentioning at this point that auto-decompilers can be used instead of manually translating each instruction, such as [decomp.me](https://decomp.me/) and [mips2c](https://simonsoftware.se/other/mips_to_c.py).
 >
 > It's unlikely that a tool will decompile assembly into a perfectly matching function, but it can still save a lot of time.